edom/work/edom.github.io/nag.md

 featured: yes
 ---

-Copy the respective fragments to your browser's JavaScript Console.
+Copy the respective fragments to your browser's JavaScript Console (Ctrl+Shift+J on Chromium).

 Don't run codes you don't trust.